DigitalBrainJS/safe-jsonp/README.md

 # safe-jsonp

-A sandboxed JSONP implementation for browser.
+A sandboxed JSONP implementation for browsers.

 ## Installation